gamykla/machine-learning-map-reduce/README.md

 Furthermore, it is demonstrated that these common algorithms can scale linearly to the number of processors involved in the computation.

 To take advantage of parallelism, algorithms need to be re-formed so that they can be expressed as map reduce operations.
-This project will demonstrate some of those techniques, starting with simpler problems such as logistic regression with gradient descent expressed as a map reduce computation
+This project will demonstrate some of those techniques, starting with simpler problems such as logistic regression with gradient descent expressed as a map reduce computation.

+For smaller datasets that can easily be processed on a single core with vectorized operations expect to see MUCH better performance with a serial algoithm.
+Map reduce performance will begin to improve when dealing with extremely large datasets that cannot be effectively processed on a single core.
+As dataset size increases the gap in processing time between serial and parallel algorithms decreases, then will reach parity and from there on map reduce performance will exceed serial performance.

 ### included learning algorithms
 * linear regression